PHARMAC supports a range of scholarship opportunities for Māori working and studying in the health sector.

 - Te Tohu Whaioranga Hautūtanga – Te ORA and PHARMAC student award for Excellence in Leadership.
 This award is for Community Leadership excellence, where the student has demonstrated the most outstanding contribution and community leadership during the year.

-The successful students will be presented with their award at the Te ORA Hui-a-Tau by PHARMAC and Te ORA representatives, each year from 2017.
+The successful students will be presented with their award at the Te ORA Hui-a-Tau by PHARMAC and Te ORA representatives each year.

 PHARMAC, in conjunction with Te Poari o Te Rūnanga o Aotearoa/New Zealand Nurses Organisation (NZNO), established the Tapuhi Kaitiaki Awards in recognition of the positive impact Māori nurses have on whānau and the role they play as key influencers on health outcomes.